beliu/behavioral-cloning/writeup_template.md

 architecture can be found here: [commaai](https://github.com/commaai/research/blob/master/train_steering_model.py)

 The architecture details are as follows:
 The input to the model consists of RGB images of size (90, 320, 3).
+The original sized images were cropped to show just the portion of the road directly in front of the car.

 The model normalizes the input data to within a range of (-1, 1).
 Normalization is done using Kera's lambda function.